November 29, 2019

-“I want to thank my funders for helping me grow my business and become more established in this field,” says Richie Brown, a 19-year-old Indigenous artist who is now learning form his father and uncles how to carve Coast Salish design jewellery in silver and gold.
+“I want to thank my funders for helping me grow my business and become more established in this field,” says Richie Brown, a 19-year-old Indigenous artist who is now learning from his father and uncles how to carve Coast Salish design jewellery in silver and gold.
 “This will benefit me a lot going forward into my line of work.”

-Over their two-day visit, PWRDF Youth Council member met with NEDC staff to learn about their vision for the program and see first-hand the impact of PWRDF partnerships, whether across the globe or here in Canada.
+Over their two-day visit, PWRDF Youth Council members met with NEDC staff to learn about their vision for the program and see first-hand the impact of PWRDF partnerships, whether across the globe or here in Canada.

 Learning about the commitment of NEDC – and PWRDF – to invest in youth was clearly inspiring for the group.

 “We know that youth can make a difference,” says Read.
 “This new program will help get them where they want to be.”

 A version of this story originally appeared in the September 2019 issue of Under the Sun.